-- The Shropshire, Telford and Wrekin ICP is responsible for the development of an Integrated Care Strategy, against which the ICB will reflect and respond in its development of the systems multi-year planning and commissioning response. - It is acknowledged nationally, that in this first and short year of development, the Integrated Care Strategy will be considered an interim document, to allow more time to adequately shape the vision and assessment of need. - The work, engagement and knowledge of the two STW Health and Wellbeing Boards will be consolidated as the foundation for further ICS development.
-We are not starting from a blank piece of paper, and neither are we concluding our activities to better understand the priorities for our system. - The Health and Social Care Act outlines a statutory requirement for ICBs to undertake a 12 week consultation and engagement program with system stakeholders, to inform the development of a 5 year forward plan for STW by the end of March 2023. - In progressing the engagement on the strategy development, STW ICB will include, amongst other priorities those identified in the interim ICS document and will continue to support its further development in partnership.
+- The Shropshire, Telford and Wrekin ICP is responsible for the development of an Integrated Care Strategy, against which the ICB will reflect and respond in its development of the systems multi-year planning and commissioning response. - It is acknowledged nationally, that in this first and short year of development, the Integrated Care Strategy will be considered an interim document, to allow more time to adequately shape the vision and assessment of need. - The work, engagement and knowledge of the two STW Health and Wellbeing Boards will be consolidated as the foundation for further ICS development. - The Health and Social Care Act outlines a statutory requirement for ICBs to undertake a 12 week consultation and engagement program with system stakeholders, to inform the development of a 5 year forward plan for STW by the end of March 2023. - In progressing the engagement on the strategy development, STW ICB will include, amongst other priorities those identified in the interim ICS document and will continue to support its further development in partnership.